Digital agriculture: Effects of digital agriculture adoption

-The FAO estimates the world will need to produce 56% more food (as compared to 2010, under “business as usual” growth) to feed over 9 billion in 2050.
+The FAO estimates the world will need to produce 56% more food (as compared to 2010, under "business as usual" growth) to feed over 9 billion in 2050.
 Furthermore, the world faces intersecting challenges like malnutrition, climate change, food waste, and changing diets.
-To produce a “sustainable food future,” the world must increase food production while cutting greenhouse gas emissions and maintaining (or reducing) the land used in agriculture.
-Digital agriculture could address these challenges by making the agricultural value chain more efficient, equitable, and environmentally sustainable.
+To produce a "sustainable food future," the world must increase food production while cutting greenhouse gas emissions and maintaining (or reducing) the land used in agriculture.
+Digital agriculture can potentially address these challenges by making the agricultural value chain more efficient, equitable, and environmentally sustainable.

 Efficiency

 Digital technology changes economic activity by lowering the costs of replicating, transporting, tracking, verifying, and searching for data.
-Due to these falling costs, digital technology will improve efficiency throughout the agricultural value chain.
+Due to these falling costs, digital technology can improve efficiency throughout the agricultural value chain.